Kingussie beat Caberfeidh to win MacTavish Cup

-Kingussie beat Caberfeidh to win MacTavish Cup for first time in 11 years
+Shinty: Kingussie beat Caberfeidh to win MacTavish Cup for first time in 11 years

 Last updated on .From the section Scotland